built-on-openfin/workspace-starter/how-to/workspace-platform-starter/client/src/modules/endpoint/example-notification-source/README.md

 ## Module Settings

 - intervalInSeconds - How long should the service wait before it processes the queue of notifications (default is 1 second)
-- webSocketUrl - An example websocket that this example endpoint should try and connect to and it expects NotificationSourceEvent messages.
+- websocket - An example websocket that this example endpoint should try and connect to and it expects NotificationSourceEvent messages.
+  - url - the websocket url to connect to
+- longpoll - If you don't use websockets but you can use long polling then you can point to a url here to act as a feed for messages (must support CORs)
+  - url - the url to poll
+  - intervalInSeconds - the number of seconds before it checks the rest endpoint again
 - notifyOn - What lifecycle events should trigger a notification?
   - pageChanged - if a page is changed (such as deleted)
   - workspaceChanged - if a workspace is switched out